 After Care of Tattoos

 • The tattoo shouldn’t come in contact with too much water in the first 2 weeks.
 This prevents any unnecessary washing away of the new ink from the tattoo.
-Also water might contain bacteria and since tattoo is the recent wound like thing to the skin it might cause infections.
+Also water might contain bacteria and since a tattoo is a recent wound to the skin it might cause infections.

 • Most tattoos tend to come out as flakes or scalps and its advised to peel it off if that happens.

 • Over exposure from the sun should be avoided for at least 3 weeks.
-Sun ray may cause fading of the tattoo.
+Sun rays may cause fading of the tattoo.

 • Also the tattoo should be kept clean at all times.

 Singer Adele entered the Grammys 2013 wearing a tattoo of the letter ‘A’ printed behind her ear.
 Rihanna made news flashing her tattoo behind her neck, her short highlights made her tattoo look like no one else’s.
 Scarlett Johansson carries a horse shoe shaped, painful looking tattoo across her ribs.
 This woman can definitely pull off a complicated looking tattoo very well.
 Other celebrities like Maroon5 singer Adam Levine, or comedian Russell Brand and front man for the band Red Hot Chilli Peppers are also top in the news for their latest tattoos.